Use the figure to find each vector: u + v. Use vector notation as... | Channels for Pearson+

 Vector Addition

 Vector addition involves combining two or more vectors to form a resultant vector.
-This is done by adding their corresponding components.
-For example, if vector u has components (u1, u2) and vector v has components (v1, v2), then the resultant vector u + v will have components (u1 + v1, u2 + v2).
+This is typically done by adding the corresponding components of the vectors.
+For example, if vector u has components (u1, u2) and vector v has components (v1, v2), then the sum u + v is given by (u1 + v1, u2 + v2).
 Understanding this concept is crucial for solving problems involving multiple vectors.

 Recommended video: